alpa-projects/alpa/examples/opt_serving/README.rst

  * `OPT-30B weights <https://drive.google.com/file/d/1_MBcgwTqHFboV0JkGWR03AOHusrxcHlu/view?usp=sharing>`_

 Due to Meta's license on the OPT-175B model, we are not able to provide public links for downloading the preprocessed OPT-175B weights.
-If you need the weights for other model sizes but have trouble following the guide :ref:`Preprocess weights into numpy formats by yourself<process-weights>`, please join `Alpa slack <https://forms.gle/YEZTCrtZD6EAVNBQ7>`_ to request a copy from the Alpa developer team.
+If you need the weights for other model sizes but have trouble following :ref:`the guide<process-weights>` to perform the conversion by yourself, please join `Alpa slack <https://forms.gle/YEZTCrtZD6EAVNBQ7>`_ to request a copy from the Alpa developer team.